JuliaCon/www.juliacon.org/local/eindhoven2023/cfp.md

 ## How to Submit

 Please use the [Talk Submission Form](https://eindhoven2023.pydata.org/juliacon/cfp) to submit your talk proposal.
-All talks should be 30 minutes long.
+All talks should be 30 minutes long including a Q&A session (at about 5 minutes).
 Make sure to provide all the requested information accurately and completely.

 - **Title**: Provide a clear and concise title for your talk.
 - **Abstract**: Write a brief abstract summarizing the content of your talk.